8-day Scotland travel tour: Highlands, Skye & Outer Hebrides

 Overview

-Our six-night tour takes you into the stories and traditions of Scotland.
+Our seven-night tour takes you into the stories and traditions of Scotland.
 Travel over the sea to Skye, to Harris and to Lewis, starting from Edinburgh.
 You’ll explore the history, geology and traditions of Scotland as part of a small group (limited to 12).

 This Scotland vacation package encompasses loch-fringed coastlines, towering mountain ranges and hidden-away gems, all in the company of your Scottish and expert guides, who will bring to life Scotland’s history, culture and geology.